 What does a consultant do?

 Consultants have two organisations to consider: the one they are employed by or own, and their client organisation.
-They need to manage their own organisation’s objectives such as commercial targets, alongside their client organisation’s objectives.
+They need to manage their own organisation’s objectives such as commercial targets, as well delivering the objectives agreed with their client organisation.

 Being a consultant sometimes allows for more flexibility.
 For consultants who own their business, being their own boss means they can arrange their working hours and meetings around their lifestyle.